 If the bed is vacated, the red light B will illuminate, and after the set period (default 6 minutes) the monitor will sound a warning alarm raised for 20 seconds to remind a user to return to the bed.
-An alarm will then be sent to the pager if the bed remains unoccupied.
+An alarm will then be sent to be passed to your Nurse Call System or Third Party Telecare System if the bed remains unoccupied.
 This monitor warning alarm is optional and can be disabled by an internal link should it upset the user.
 The movement and sound alarms are still active while the Bed Vacation light is on (in case a failure of the mat has falsely indicated vacation).

-The bed occupancy function must be specified at point of order.
+^{}The bed occupancy function must be specified at point of order.
 If it has not been requested, please contact your equipment supplier for activation details.

-Other types of bed sensor are also available - please contact your equipment supplier for details.
+^{}Other types of bed sensor are also available - please contact your equipment supplier for details.